smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 <details>
  <summary><b>Will the display update as soon as a sensor value updates?</b></summary>

- Yes, it will update immediately.
+ Yes, it will be updated immediately.
 </details>

 <details>
- <summary><b>How can I toggle a notification when a sensor value changes.
+ <summary><b>How can I toggle a notification when a sensor value changes?
 For instance when a door sensor gets opened?</b></summary>

  Set the toggle helper for your Awtrix notification to "on" in the automation that detects if the door gets opened.
 This way, the Awtrix notification automation that you've created will also be triggered.
 I call this technique "daisy-chaining" of automations and explain this in this video: https://youtu.be/sNmonuw4EHo
 </details>